Advertising

 Many studies have shown that people can tire of ads and stop paying attention when they have seen the same creative multiple times.
 Advertisers should look to refresh their creative to ensure this key audience pays attention.
 This is also a great time to test messaging strategies and audiences to see what drives the biggest ROAS.

 The benefits of retargeting for B2B businesses make it an essential part of advertisers’ campaigns.
 The repeat messaging reminds decision-makers of the product or service and drives additional purchases that might not occur without the nudge.
-B2B businesses should look to optimize their retargeting strategies and include the next generation in TV advertising (Connected TV) for more efficient conversions.
+B2B businesses should look to optimize their retargeting strategies and include the next generation in TV advertising for more efficient conversions.